 How to add another car

 Adding a vehicle to an existing auto insurance policy is a simple process that usually takes just a few minutes.
-To get started, you will need to get in touch with your insurance carrier.
-You may be able to add your vehicle to your policy by accessing the company’s website or through a mobile app, but you can also reach out to your insurance carrier or agent by phone or going into your agent’s local office to make the change in person.
+To get started, you will need to contact your insurance carrier or agent.
+You may be able to add your vehicle to your policy by accessing the insurer’s website or through its mobile app, but you can also reach out to your insurance carrier or agent by phone or going into your agent’s local office to make the change in person.

-As long as you have all the vehicle information required, you can usually get coverage for the extra car as quickly as the same day.
+As long as you have all the vehicle information required, you can usually secure coverage for your additional car as quickly as the same business day.

 What information do I need to add a car?

-Before you call the insurance company or visit your agent, gather the following information to insure an additional vehicle:
+Before you call your insurance company or visit your agent, gather the following information to insure an additional vehicle:

 - Year, make and model of the vehicle